michaeldubyu/cs304proj4/README.md

 - Place a hold request for a book that is out.
 When the item is returned, the system sends an email to the borrower.
 - Pay a fine.
 If the user has no fines, they are alerted of this.
 If they have fines, it is displayed with the issued date, amount, and a field for them to edit with the date they have paid.
 After they have edited the field, the fine is considered paid.

+SECTION 3 - Librarian Actions

+- Adds a new book or new copy of an existing book to the library.
+The librarian provides the information for the new book, and the system adds it to the library.
+All fields must be filled out Since regex for callnumbers is extremely difficult, the burden is on the library to get this correct.
+The system makes sure that the ISBN code is a legimate 10-digit ISBN number.
+- Generate a report with all the books that have been checked out.
+For each book the report shows the callnumber, title, copy number, the date it was checked out and the due date.
+The system flags the items that are overdue.
+The items are ordered by the book call number.
+If a subject is provided the report lists only books related to that subject, otherwise all the books that are out are listed by the report.
+- Generate a report with the most popular items in a given year.
+The librarian provides a year and a number n.
+University Library was founded in 1970, so n must be at least 1970.
+It is just a coincidence that this is the same year that unix time started.
+The system lists out the top n books that where borrowed the most times during that year.
+The books are ordered by the number of times they were borrowed.